esphome/esphome-docs/components/mqtt.rst

 The MQTT device discovery is currently used for:

 - ESPHome dashboard (online / offline status)
-- ESPHome CLI (IP discovery e.g. for upload, logs)
+- ESPHome CLI (IP discovery; used to view logs and perform OTA uploads)
 - Home Assistant device discovery

 Example Payload: